Joseph Magliocco

-Joseph Magliocco (born Giuseppe Magliocco; /it/; June 29, 1898 - December 28, 1963), also known as "Joe Malayak" and "Joe Evil Eye", was a Sicilian-born New York mobster and the boss of the Profaci crime family (later to become the Colombo crime family) from 1962 to 1963.
-In 1963, Magliocco participated in an audacious attempt with Joseph Bonnano to kill other family bosses and take over the Mafia Commission.
-The attempt failed, and, while his life was spared, he was forced into retirement.
-Soon after, he died of a heart attack on December 28, 1963.
+Joseph Magliocco (born Giuseppe Magliocco; /it/; June 29, 1898 – December 28, 1963), also known as "Joe Malayak" and "Joe Evil Eye", was a Sicilian-born American mobster and the boss of the Profaci crime family (later to become the Colombo crime family) in New York City between 1962 and 1963.
+In 1963, Magliocco participated in an audacious attempt with fellow mobster Joseph Bonnano to kill other family bosses and take over the Commission, the American Mafia's governing body.
+The attempt failed and he was forced into retirement.
+Soon after, on December 28, 1963, Magliocco died of a heart attack.

 Background

-Magliocco was born in Portella di Mare, a frazione in the comune of Misilmeri, in the province of Palermo, in Sicily.
+Joseph Magliocco was born in Portella di Mare, a frazione in the comune of Misilmeri, in the province of Palermo, in Sicily.
 Magliocco's nickname, "Joe Malayak," came from the word Maluk, which meant "ruler".
 Despite weighing over 300 pounds, Magliocco was described as being very energetic and decisive in his work and physical gestures, someone who exuded danger and confidence.

-Magliocco lived on a six-acre waterfront estate in East Islip, New York.
-He was the silent partner in a liquor company, Alpine Wine and Liquor, and a linen company, Arrow Linen Supply.
-In 1963, it was suspected that Magliocco was using his clout to force bars and restaurants to buy from both companies.
 According to Joseph Bonanno, Magliocco was an excellent Italian chef and loved to eat.

-Magliocco's son, Ambrose Magliocco, was a capo.
-Magliocco's second cousin and brother-in-law was mob boss Joseph Profaci, founder of the Profaci crime family.
-Magliocco was an in-law of consigliere and underboss Salvatore Mussachio, related by marriage to Buffalo crime family boss Stefano Magaddino, and uncle to the wife of Bonanno crime family founder Joseph Bonanno.

 Early years

 As a young man, Magliocco became involved in illegal gambling and union racketeering.
 On December 5, 1928, Magliocco and Profaci attended a meeting of New York mobsters at the Statler Hotel in Cleveland, Ohio.
 The main topic was dividing the Brooklyn territory of the recently murdered boss Salvatore D'Aquila without causing a gang war.
-By the end of the meeting, Profaci had received a share of the open territory, and named Magliocco as his second-in-command—a post he would hold for the next 34 years.
+By the end of the meeting, Profaci had received a share of the open territory and named Magliocco as his second-in-command—a post he would hold for the next 34 years.
 When the Cleveland Police raided the meeting, Magliocco was briefly detained on an illegal weapons charge.

 In 1931, the Castellammarese War began in New York between two powerful Italian-American gangs.
 Both Profaci and Magliocco attempted to stay neutral during this conflict.
 By the end of 1931, the war was over and the New York gangs were divided into five crime families supervised by a Mafia Commission.
 Profaci and Magliocco were confirmed as boss and underboss, respectively, of what was now known as the Profaci crime family.

+Family business

+Profaci was closely aligned with the Bonanno crime family.
+His crime family was likewise based in Brooklyn and derived most of its income from labor rackets, gambling, hijacking, loan sharking, extortion, and heroin.
+In 1946 he attended the Havana Conference in Cuba.

+Magliocco was the silent partner in a liquor company, Alpine Wine and Liquor, and a linen company, Arrow Linen Supply.
+In 1963, it was reported that Magliocco was using his clout to force bars and restaurants to buy from both companies.